-Here are 13 easy changes that will help your family unit launch a healthier lifestyle:
+Here are 13 easy family nutrition tips that will help launch a healthier lifestyle:

 Eat together more.
 Squeeze in family meals whenever you can.
 Seize the opportunity even when it feels like an unlikely occasion—like breakfast or snack time.
 Eating together and family meals have a number of health benefits.

 Make meals a “must-do.”
 No skipping!
 Kids and adults who run off to school or work without breakfast may be hungrier as the day proceeds, and overeat after school or late at night.
 I call this backloading, or getting a big bulk of your caloric intake at the tail end of the day, rather than eating evenly throughout the day.

 Shut the kitchen down.
 Even kitchens need to sit clean and unused periodically throughout the day!
 Close the kitchen between meals and snacks.
 Say, “The kitchen is closed right now,” to set a boundary around eating and discourage grazing.
 Don’t forget to assure children when the next meal or snack is scheduled, so they know you have a plan for addressing their nutrition needs.

 Ask and You Shall Receive (maybe).
 Use an “ask first” policy when it comes to food and eating.
 Kids can ask an adult for permission to eat at non-meal or non-snack times.
 Adults too, can follow the “ask first” policy—only they can ask themselves, “Am I hungry?” before diving into the snack drawer.